I know why people search “Why I Left eXp Realty” so often.

 There will be an initial learning curve with eXp Realty because of its online-only nature.

-Agents who are used to learning information in an office may find it challenging to learn the new system.
+Agents used to learning information in an office may find it challenging to learn the new system.

 eXp has infinite training.

-Education is great, but it might be overwhelming (one of the pros and cons of the brokerage).
+Education is excellent, but it might be overwhelming (one of the pros and cons of the brokerage).

-Many don’t understand how to properly document their work with Skyslope.
+Many don’t understand how to document their work with Skyslope properly.

-Maybe they have trouble locating the daily educational training videos that are available on eXp.
+Maybe they have trouble locating the daily educational training videos available on eXp.

 Maybe they have no idea what to do to join the conversation on eXp World.

-It can be confusing to choose the best tools from among all the options available.
+It is not very clear to choose the best tools from among all the options available.

 They will fail if they are unwilling to adapt to the virtual setting and lack direct interaction with other agents.